marlonmacf/delivery/README.md

-# Microservices with Spring
+# Microservices with Spring, Netflix and MongoDB

-Microservices architecture using Spring Cloud and Spring Boot frameworks from Pivotal, with enphase on some concepts like Centralized Configuration, Circuit Braker, Service Registry and Gateway, through other dependencies like Eureka, Hystrix and Zuul from Netflix.
+Microservices architecture using Spring Boot, Data, Cloud and Security frameworks from Pivotal, with enphase on some concepts like Centralized Configuration, Circuit Braker, Service Registry and Services Gateway, through other dependencies like Netflix Eureka, Hystrix and Zuul.

 ## Configuration Server